Publishing and Automation

 GitHub Actions (Introduction)

 GitHub Actions let you automate tasks that run whenever something happens in your repository — for example, when you push a commit or open a pull request.
+The introduced GitHub Pages feature is an example of a GitHub Action that runs on every push to the main branch to build and deploy the website.
+You can create your own custom actions to automate tasks like running tests, checking code style, or even deploying your project to a server.

 What is a workflow?